NCAS-CMS/cfdm/docs/source/tutorial.rst

                                 'units': 'km',
                                 'positive': 'up'})

-We can now inspect the new axuiliary coordinate construct:
+We can now inspect the new auxiliary coordinate construct:

 .. code:: python